samharp/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-functions.md

 this tour, we explain each scope function with a recommendation for how to use it.

 > If you prefer, the information in this section is also presented in a YouTube video by our developer advocate: Sebastian Aigner.
-> To learn more, watch [Back to the Stdlib: Making the Most of Kotlin’s Standard Library](https://youtu.be/DdvgvSHrN9g?feature=shared&t=1511).
+> To learn more, watch [Back to the Stdlib: Making the Most of Kotlin's Standard Library](https://youtu.be/DdvgvSHrN9g?feature=shared&t=1511).
 >
 {type ="tip"}